rpm-software-management/dnf5/doc/commands/install.8.rst

 ``--allowerasing``
     | Allow erasing of installed packages to resolve any potential dependency problems.

+``--skip-broken``
+    | Resolve any dependency problems by removing packages that are causing problems from the transaction.

 ``--advisories=ADVISORY_NAME,...``
     | Consider only content contained in advisories with specified name.
     | This is a list option.